 Quick detour for a personal sidebar.

 In sports, I like to root for the underdog, so being a James fan was never in the cards for me.
 Where’s the thrill of rooting for the best player in basketball?
-Except, of course, when that player is a member of the Golden State Warriors.
+Except, of course, when his team is playing the Golden State Warriors.

 Now James has come to our city.
 Still not a fan.